AnoojBiju/Openwrt-Prplmesh/tests/certification/README.md

 The total amount of time needed to run all the certification tests prplMesh is passing is too big to be able to run them every night.

-Because of this, the list of passing tests has been split into two: variant A and variant B.
+Because of this, the list of passing tests has been split into four variants: A, B, C and D.

 To make a change to the list of passing tests, *do not edit the variants files by hand*: instead, edit `passing_tests.txt` and re-generate the variants files.